cpres/dialogflow-weather/README.md

     yarn deploy

 # Run the tests
 In order to run the tests you will need to get an OpenWeather API token into your environment.
-Consider creating a test.sh file with "export API_KEY={openweather key}"
+This is required for running the integration tests.
+Consider creating a test.sh file with "export WEATHER_API_KEY={openweather key}"

     yarn test

+# Desires for the app:
+Add authentication!
+For rapid-prototyping and considerations with Dialogflow, the v1 is not including authentication, but this is an important element to any cloud function.

+Handle images of the weather in the response.
+We can parse an image url out of open weather responses like this: http://openweathermap.org/img/wn/10d@2x.png

+Show multiple locations based off a city name, there are often multiple of the same cities in the world.

+Handle the input of city, state and country.
+Openweather requires state codes and country codes in a particular ISO format, this is not the format that Dialogflow sends city and state information.

+Dialogflow is sending date-time to this app, Using that and we can parse through the time periods that come with openweather, which contains dates in 3 hour windows.